Trump says crisis proves he was right

-President Donald Trump stated that the coronavirus crisis shows that he was correct in ordering the departure of manufacturing companies from China, again blaming the Asian country for the spread of the disease.
+President Donald Trump stated that the coronavirus crisis shows that he was right to order the departure of manufacturing companies from China, again blaming the Asian country for the spread of the disease.

 “Everything I said turned out to be true,” Trump said in an interview with the Fox Business channel.

-“These stupid supply chains are all over the world, we should have them all in the United States,” he added.
+“These stupid supply chains are all over the world, we should have them all in United States“he added.

 The comments come shortly before Trump’s trip to Allentown, Pennsylvania, to highlight a medical equipment distribution company.
 It is his second trip in so many weeks, continuing his campaign to convince citizens to reopen businesses, despite warnings from experts that this can cause a second wave of infections.